Consensys/doc.orion/docs/Tutorials/Migrating-from-Orion-to-Tessera.md

 On a successful migration, the count of transactions and privacy groups migrated will match expected values.

-### Restart Services
+### Restart Services and Verify State

 Start Besu and Tessera using the new Tessera configuration file and database.

-Verify the state on your Besu and Tessera nodes using `priv_debugGetStateRoot` and `priv_getTransactionCount`; it should be identical to the results from earlier.
+Verify the private state root and private transaction count on your Besu and Tessera network using [`priv_debugGetStateRoot`](https://besu.hyperledger.org/en/latest/Reference/API-Methods/#priv_debugGetStateRoot) and [`priv_getTransactionCount`](https://besu.hyperledger.org/en/latest/Reference/API-Methods/#priv_getTransactionCount).

+It should give identical results to [those collected earlier](Migrating-from-Orion-to-Tessera.md#Verify State and Stop Services).

 ### Options